paulkarpenko/us-code-ui/uscode/title-29-labor/chapter-4c-apprentice-labor.md

 #### Executive Order No. 13801
 Ex.
 Ord.
 No. 13801, June 15, 2017, 82 F.R.
 28229, which related to expanding apprenticeships and reducing federally funded education and workforce development programs, was revoked by Ex.
 Ord.
 No. 14016, Feb.
 17, 2021, 86 F.R.
 11089.

+#### Executive Order No. 14119
+Ex.
+Ord.
+No. 14119, Mar.
+6, 2024, 89 F.R.
+17265, relating to scaling and expanding the use of registered apprenticeships in industries and the Federal Government and promoting Labor-Management Forums, was revoked by Ex.
+Ord.
+No. 14236, § 2(q), Mar.
+14, 2025, 90 F.R.
+13038.

 <a id="section-50a"></a>
 ## § 50a.
 Publication of information; national advisory committees